-&lt;sup>4 Bandalaria, M., 2019
+Bandalaria, M., 2019

-&lt;sup>5 UNESCO, COL. Guidelines for Open Educational Resources in Higher Education. https://unesdoc.unesco.org/ark:/48223/pf0000213605 resources to teach specific syllabus outcomes.'
-In addition, the UNESCO/ Organisation internationale de la Francophonie (OIF) OER Competency Framework can serve as guide in the planning and implementation of capacity building initiatives for teachers.
+UNESCO, COL. Guidelines for Open Educational Resources in Higher Education.

+6 UNESCO.
+The ICT Competency Framework for teachers Harnessing OER Project Digital Skills policy to professional learning to equip teachers with digital and pedagogical skills.
+One competency is 'Search for and identify OER to support syllabus outcomes', which has these specific learning outcomes: 'Search for OERs, such as lesson plans, worksheets, educational videos and images, using both specialized and common search engines ... and select open resources to teach specific syllabus outcomes.'
+In addition, the UNESCO/ Organisation internationale de la Francophonie (OIF) OER Competency Framework can serve as quide in the planning and implementation of capacity building initiatives for teachers.
 This resource outlines competencies related to awareness raising, digital literacies for using, sharing, and creating OER, as well as knowledge on available OER platforms about the skills necessary for sharing and accessing OER on these platforms.
-Furthermore, the Commonwealth of Learning (COL) has developed a course on Understanding OER.
+Furthermore, the Commonwealth of Learning (COL) has developed a course on Understanding OER.8